SchlenkR/FsHttp/README.md

     """
 ```

-The `||>` operator means 'tee' [have a look at](https://fsharpforfunandprofit.com/rop/): It is useful when you want to chain expectations together that all work on the http response.
+The `||>` operator means 'tee' [have a look at](https://fsharpforfunandprofit.com/rop/): It is useful when you want to chain expectation-functions together that all work on the http response.

-## TODO

-* form url encoded
-    * Alternative: ContentType mit "text" body und string
-    * document .> and >. operators
-* content-type
-* edit raw request
-* a word to ContentType / Body
-* explain: expand, preview, raw, etc.
-* explain the DSL operators
-* Write Response to a file
-*